hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - including a web proxy, a threat analytics engine, antimalware engine, policy management, and reporting in a single physical or virtual appliance
   - main purpose: protect users from accessing malicious websites and being infected by malware
   - combined integrated solution of strong defense and web protection, visibility, and controling solutions
-  - WSA HTTP proxy obtains the client's request can be defined as one of two ways: Transparently or Explicitly.
+  - WSA HTTP proxy obtains the client's request can be defined as one of two ways: <span style="color: #bb6600;">Transparently or Explicitly</span>.
     - Transparent
       - the existence of the proxy unknown
       - network infrastructure devices (layer 3 switches) redirect web traffic to the proxy